TokenLogic-com-au/aave-helpers/src/bridges/ccip/README.md

 # AaveGhoCcipBridge

-The AaveGhoCcipBridge is a contract to facilitate moving GHO from Ethereum Mainnet to various L2 networks utilizing the underlying CCIP infrastructure from Chainlink.
+The AaveGhoCcipBridge is a contract to facilitate moving GHO from Ethereum Mainnet to other networks utilizing the underlying CCIP infrastructure from Chainlink.

 # Permissions